Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

 For the purpose of analysis, we consider a solution in the current graph $G_t$ that originates from a solution of the original instance $G_0$, but may contain edges that are heavier than those in $G_t$.
-More concretely, denote by $F^\ast_0$ a solution in $G_0$ with at most $p$ Steiner vertices and at most $c$ components, i.e., $F^\ast_0$ is a Steiner forest containing every $s_i$-$t_i$ path.
-We remark that $F^\ast_0$ may or may not be an optimum solution of $G_0$.
-Given $F^\ast_t$ for $t\geq 0$, we modify this solution to obtain a new feasible solution $F^\ast_{t+1}$ on the terminal pairs of~$G_{t+1}$.
+More concretely, denote by $F^\ast_0$ a solution in $G_0$ with at most~$p$ Steiner vertices and at most $c$ components, i.e., $F^\ast_0$ is a Steiner forest containing an $s_i$-$s'_i$ path for any $i$.
+We remark that $F^\ast_0$ may or may not be an optimum solution of $G_0$, and that we think of $F^\ast_0$ as a subgraph of $G_0$, isomorphic to a forest, without isolated vertices.

+Given $F^\ast_t$ for $t\geq 0$, we modify this solution to obtain a new feasible solution $F^\ast_{t+1}$ on the terminal pairs of~$G_{t+1}$ (as defined above). $F^\ast_{t+1}$ will again be a subgraph of~$G_{t+1}$ without isolated vertices.
 Note that the edges of the contracted star $C_t$ might not be part of $F^\ast_t$.
-We still mimic the contraction of the star in $F^\ast_t$: to obtain $F^\ast_{t+1}$ from $F^\ast_t$, we identify all leaves of $C_t$ (which are terminals by \cref{lem:min-star} and thus part of the solution $F^\ast_t$) and possibly also the center $v$ of $C_t$ if it is in $F^\ast_t$.
-This results in a vertex~$v'$.
-We now want to delete edges incident to $v'$ in such a way that we are left with an acyclic feasible solution.
-If we delete an inclusion-wise minimal feedback edge set, we clearly get a feasible solution.
-Let $Q_t$ denote the set of terminals incident to $C_t$.
-We choose a feedback edge set $D_t$ for which every edge was incident to a vertex of $Q_t$ before the contraction in~$F^\ast_t$, i.e., an edge of $G_t$ corresponding to an edge of $D_t$ never connects two Steiner vertices.
-Note that such an inclusion-wise minimal feedback edge set always exists: if we delete all edges of $F^*_t$ incident to $Q_t$ except $C_t$ and then contract $C_t$, we get an acyclic graph.
-See \cref{fig:contraction} for an illustration.
+We still mimic the contraction of the star in $F^\ast_t$: To obtain $F^\ast_{t+1}$ from~$F^\ast_t$, we identify all leaves of $C_t$ (which are terminals by \cref{lem:min-star} and thus part of the solution $F^\ast_t$) and possibly also the center $v$ of $C_t$ if it is in $F^\ast_t$.
+(Note that if $v$ is not a terminal, it may not be a part of the solution $F^\ast_t$, which does not contain isolated vertices.)
+This results in a vertex~$v'$ and a solution $F'_{t+1}$ for $G_{t+1}$, which however may well contain some cycles or loops.